Introduction :

 In conclusion,

 These five examples vividly illustrate that even industry giants are not immune to marketing mistakes.
-They remind us that past success is no guarantee of future success, and that every initiative must be carefully evaluated and adapted to the changing needs and expectations of consumers.
+They remind us that past success is no guarantee of future success, and that every initiative must be carefully evaluated and adapted to the evolving needs and expectations of consumers.

 With NUMERACTIVE: